-What Exactly is SEO and How Does it Work?
+What is SEO Marketing and How Does It Work?

-SEO or Search Engine Optimisation is the practice of increasing a website’s visibility on the organic search engine results pages.
+Search Engine Optimisation (SEO) is the practice of increasing a website’s visibility or ranking position on the organic or natural search engine results pages.

-Every time you perform a search on Google, Google returns two types of search results – The paid search results, and the organic search results.
+Every time you perform a search on Google, Google returns two types of search results: Paid search results, and organic search results.

 But first, how does Google return over 29 million results for one search query?
 How do they even discover the billions of webpages on the internet?
 One of the ways Google achieves this is by sending out robots a.k.a. search engine spiders to crawl the web.
 When a search engine spider crawls a webpage, it downloads the content and stores it in Google’s indexes (huge gigantic servers that store and retrieve data).